International Day of the World’s Indigenous PeopleBy Nepali Patro (Sudan Bhattarai Upadhyaya) in International Days .

 About Indigenous Peoples of Nepal

 Indigenous Peoples of Nepal are officially described as Indigenous Nationalities also.
-35.81 percent of the country’s total population (approximately 8.5 million out of the 28 million Nepalese) in the country are Indigenous People living from east to west, north to south at different places of Nepal in 2011.
+35.81 percent of the country’s total population in the country are Indigenous People living from east to west, north to south in different places of Nepal in 2011.
 But, some organizations working for Indigenous People also claim that the population could be much higher than the published statistics.
 In Spite of comprising such a significant segment of the population, throughout history Indigenous peoples have been marginalized in different terms like language, politics, culture, and in other opportunities as well.

 While speaking about the Indigenous people, some common heard Indigenous tribal names are Tharu, Jhangad, Dhanuk, Rajbanshi, Gangai, Santhal, Satar, Dhimal, Tajpuria, Meche, Koche, Kisan, Mund, Kusbadia, Chepang, etc. But, one cannot end the list with just these names because apart from these, there are still a large number of Indigenous tribes living in different places of Nepal.